smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 * Partial: Masks part of the data, allowing you to define the visible prefix and suffix (e.g., for a phone number 123-XX-XXXX).
 * Random: Masks numeric data by generating a random number within a specified range.

-Masked functions are not represented in the `sys.sql_expression_dependencies` table.
+Masked functions are not represented in the `sys.sql_expression_dependencies` view.

 ```sql
 USE foo;